INDIANA LAWS

 • Have a fire extinguisher, water supply, hose, or bucket of water nearby.

-• Be cautious of lighting any fireworks during strong wind conditions and light fireworks
+• Be cautious of lighting any fireworks during strong wind conditions and light fireworks with wind blowing away from the spectators.

 • Never aim, point, or throw fireworks at another person.